 \section{Results}

 \paragraph{MMLU} For general-purpose knowledge QA, we use the MMLU benchmark \citep{hendrycksmeasuring}.
-As shown in Table 1, all three configurations of \ourmethod{} significantly improves vanilla Codex.
+As shown in Table 1, all three configurations of \ourmethod{} significantly improve vanilla Codex.
 Among them, the top-down approach with explicit selection performs best, improving Codex by 6.6\% overall accuracy.
-Concurrently, top-down approaches surpasses all baselines, including Flan-PaLM with a few hundred billion more parameters.
-This results suggest that we present an effective approach for making general-purpose LLMs better in knowledge-intensive contexts.
-In addition, \emph{top-down} generally outperforms \emph{bottom-up} likely because that MMLU contains math related questions that do not necessitate external knwoledge.
+Concurrently, top-down approaches surpass all baselines, including Flan-PaLM with a few hundred billion more parameters.
+These results suggest that we present an effective approach for making general-purpose LLMs better in knowledge-intensive contexts.
+In addition, \emph{top-down} generally outperforms \emph{bottom-up} likely because MMLU contains math-related questions that do not necessitate external knowledge.
 This observation suggests that \emph{top-down} approaches are better at tasks where external knowledge is not always necessary.

 \paragraph{Misinformation Detection} To examine whether \ourmethod{} successfully integrates multi-faceted knowledge from diversified sources, we adopt the LUN misinformation dataset \citep{rashkin2017truth} with two- and four-way classification settings.
 Table 2 demonstrates that \ourmethod{} significantly improves Codex by at least 31.7\% and 19.4\% in balanced accuracy scores for both settings.
-In addition, \emph{bottom-up} outperforms both variants of \emph{top-down}, thanks to its methodology to jointly activate specialized LMs from various domains and enable multi-domain knowledge synthesis.
+In addition, \emph{bottom-up} outperforms both variants of \emph{top-down}, thanks to its methodology to jointly activate knowledge cards from various domains and enable multi-domain knowledge synthesis.